I’m not going to tell you to use sunscreen every day. I know you know it.

 I know, 1/4 teaspoon of sunscreen (the recommended amount for the face only) is a lot.
-But, if you apply less, you’ll cut down your sun protection by a lot.
+But, if you apply less, you’ll compromise your sun protection.

 I get it.
 Some sunscreens are greasier than a frying pan.
-Others make you look like Caspar The Ghost, which isn’t the best of looks even at Halloween…
+Others make you look like Caspar The Ghost (it isn’t the best of looks even at Halloween…).